rohityadavcloud/rohityadavcloud.github.io/_posts/2025-01-27-cloudstack-kvm.markdown

 # Launch Cloud

-The following is an example of how you can setup an advanced zone in the 192.168.1.0/24 network.
+The following is an example of how you can setup an advanced zone (without security groups) in a typical (home/private) 192.168.1.0/24 network.

 ### Setup Zone